Football Club Nart Sukhum

-Football Club Nart Sukhum is a football club in the city of Sukhumi, in the state of Abkhazia that competes in the Abkhazian Premier League.
+Football Club Nart Sukhum is a football club in the city of Sukhum, in the state of Abkhazia that competes in the Abkhazian Premier League.

 History

-Founded on 1997 in the city of Sukhumi in the state of Abkhazia, the club is affiliated with the Football Federation of Abkhazia.
+Founded on 1997 in the city of Sukhum in the state of Abkhazia, the club is affiliated with the Football Federation of Abkhazia.
+Nart Sukhum is the most successful football club in Abkhazia, with over 15 league titles.

 Titles

 Abkhazian Premier League

-The club has been Abkhazian Premier League champion in 13 editions, as well as a six-time runner-up a third place finisher three times.
+The club has been Abkhazian Premier League champion in 15 editions, as well as an eight-time runner-up a third place finisher three times.